 Your Nervous System, Decoded: HRV Analytics in obseed

 60+ HRV metrics across 9 physiological categories from your wearable.
-The $4B HRV market meets research-grade analysis: Poincaré, DFA alpha-1, multiscale entropy, personal baseline, and 15-page reports.
+Research-grade analysis: Poincaré, DFA alpha-1, multiscale entropy, personal baseline, and 15-page reports.

 Your wearable shows you a number after every activity: heart rate, calories, maybe a recovery score.
 But what happens between the heartbeats — the milliseconds governed by your autonomic nervous system — stays invisible.
 Until now.